 I saw this link on the Ricochet site and it is a podcast that discusses many of the things we’ve been talking about here.
 The shift in society from money from wages to ownership is something that will occur over time and affect not only work, but even things like schooling.
-I’ve always been amazed that we are still being taught a range of skills that are suited to the economy we are living behind and the economy we are heading towards.
+I’ve always been amazed that we are still being taught a range of skills that are suited to the economy we are leaving behind and not the economy we are heading towards.
 It’s amazing to think about how little people understand about running a business and a whole host of skills that are strongly related to how you make money these days.
 What would be interesting to me is the extent to which we as a country will shift in that direction…what would it mean to have a nation of people who are very, very sensitive to markets, business, etc?
 As technologies tend to greater and greater specific changes, the technological, the cultural, and the financial will merge.
 In some ways, (cultural, I think) we are already there.
 We will become used to subtler and more “bespoke” products, each made just for us with almost as a little effort as mass market products are made today.
 As is mentioned in the podcast, I can’t wait for the day of owning my army of robots!

 I saw this piece in ComputerWorld which says, albeit darkly, stuff we’ve been saying here for some time now.
 It doesn’t have to be a dystopic view of things, but I’ll bet that’s we will stumble into if we don’t think through the consequences of the path we’re moving down.